 Budapest, Október 6.
 St 11, 1051 Hungary

 +36 1 312 1295

-International bookstore a stone’s throw away from the famous – and must see – basilica.
+International bookstore a stone’s throw away from the famous – and must see – St Stephen’s Basilica.
 Specialising in books in at least five different languages other than Hungarian, you can be sure to find something to read in English, German, Italian, French or Russian.
-The English section is the largest and most diverse, ranging from classics and crime to sci-fi and fantasy, alongside popular new releases.
+The English section is the largest, ranging from classics and crime to sci-fi and fantasy, alongside popular new releases.

 X-Factor: Best selection of English YA we’ve seen in Hungary.

 Phew!
 What an article!
-If you’ve stuck with us up until now, we thank you.
+If you’ve stuck with us up until now, thank you.
 Budapest was a blast and we’ve added it to our ever-growing list of Places We Want to Visit Again.
-But until then we must say farewell, and board our overnight sleeper train to Brasov, in Transylvanian Romania!

 That’s it for our Book Lover’s Guide to Budapest.
 If you’d like to discover more locations for lovers of literature in Eastern Europe read these other guides: